 This book offers a novel theory of childhood well-being as a social good.
 It re-examines our fundamental assumptions about parenting, parental authority, and a liberal society’s role in the raising of children.

-The Limits of Parental Authority: Childhood Wellbeing as a Social Good will be of interest to research and advanced students working in bioethics, political philosophy, and public health policy.
+The Limits of Parental Authority: Childhood Wellbeing as a Social Good will be of interest to practitioners, scholars, and advanced students working in bioethics, political philosophy, and public health policy.

 2. Issues in medical decision-making for children: An illustration of the problem

 3. Parental authority as individual liberty – a problematic assumption

 4. Why parenting should be supported and regulated by society

 5. The good of the child and the good of society

 6. What society should guarantee for children – an account of childhood interests